kragen/derctuo/prate-thoughts.md

 progressively widening her circle of acquaintances.
 But how can the progress get started?

-For example, suppose there's a well-known journal (call it Factsheet
+For example, suppose there’s a well-known journal (call it Factsheet
 9) that periodically publishes new lists of journals that publish on particular topics.
 If you want to subscribe to news about wildfires, you can subscribe to Factsheet 9, peruse its past pages for